mbaynton/wordpress_migrate/README.md

  - Apply the patch at https://www.drupal.org/node/2559897.
 You can remove it after the migration has run.
  - Enable this wordpress_migrate module.
  - Run the command <code>drush migrate-manifest --legacy-db-url=foo ~/my-manifest</code>

+See https://github.com/mbaynton/mixingbowl_migrate for an example of the remaining, custom pieces I needed to do a complete site migration.